December 3, 2021

 Forensic_Eval_01 – The Evaluation of Forensic Voice Comparison Systems

-Aware of the increasing pressure on forensic laboratories to validate the performance of forensic voice comparison systems in order to assess the strength of evidence presented in court, Geoffrey Morrison and Ewald Enzinger introduced an evaluation method called forensic_eval_01 in 2016.
+Aware of the increasing pressure on forensic laboratories to validate the performance of forensic voice comparison systems in order to assess the strength of the evidence presented in court, Geoffrey Morrison and Ewald Enzinger introduced an evaluation method called forensic_eval_01 in 2016.

 The full name of their evaluation approach is the multi-laboratory evaluation of forensic voice comparison systems under conditions reflecting those of a real forensic case.